 The following are some good drowning prevention ideas which I gathered from this class.

 #2 Watch & Guard

 #3 Throw, Don’t Go

 1) To test and teach, you can have your child’s swimming skills tested at a local YMCA.
 Click here for a free swimming assessment.
-This summer, we had a professional swim instructor come to our home and pool for several weeks, not only for swim lessons but to also give us an evaluation of our son’s skills and what we need to worry about regarding his weaknesses in the pool.
+Every summer, we have a professional swim instructor come to our home and pool for several weeks, not only for swim lessons but to also give us an evaluation of our son’s skills and what we need to worry about regarding his weaknesses in the pool.
 We have found swimming lessons & assessments very effective and educational.

 2) The watch and guard, is a BIG one for my family.
 While we didn’t add barriers around our pool, and I’ll explain in another post why we decided against this, we are huge believers in watching children when in the pool, teaching our children to respect the water, and putting alarms on doors going outside to the pool.
 Also, at the class, I attended, “water watcher tags” were passed out.
 They are basically a badge that the supervising adult wears around their neck when at pool parties or any place where confusion often arises as to who is watching what child or distractions can easily take place.
 Click here to request your free water watcher tags via mail or download and print.

 3) Throw, don’t go, was something new taught to me.
 If my child was to fall in, my first instinct would have been to jump in after him.
 It turns out, this is not what you should do.
 You should never jump in to save a child, but instead, use a flotation device or pole to reach out and give to the drowning child.
 Even a young child will grab and hold on.
 The reason for this is that a child in panic, even a child weighing only 30 pounds, can easily drown an adult in the process of drowning themselves.